oracle/bpftune/TESTING.md

 Verify that calling sysctl with a tuner-managed value switches off the tuner in question (getting out of the way of the admin).
+Also verify that when a tunable is modified in a network namespace, only the network namespace tuning is switched off.

 ## neigh_table tests (gc_thresh[2])